Here are 10 things to know about copyright infringement on Instagram and other social media platforms… and what you can do about it.

-In school, we were taught that copying excerpts of other authors’ work was plagarism, unless you gave them credit in your footnotes.
-But plagarism isn’t illegal: it’s simply an academic norm which aims to provide attribution for intellectual thoughts.
+In school, we were taught that copying excerpts of other authors’ work was plagiarism, unless you gave them credit in your footnotes.
+But plagiarism isn’t illegal: it’s an academic norm which aims to provide attribution for intellectual thoughts.
 On the other hand, copyright protection is a property right, which has a history rooted in ensuring that creators (musicians and authors in particular) receive payment for their creative efforts.
 In economic terms, copyright protection incentivises an artist’s investment into their work, by offering a means by which to secure a return on said investment.
 It’s not about crediting — it’s about cash money.
 So, if you repost someone else’s content, even if you credit or @ them in your caption, you’re still potentially liable for copyright violation.

 This is especially relevant in an age where content creators and influencers are becoming more vocal about receiving fair credit and proper remuneration for their work.